Home / Palm Jumeirah Gateway Towers

 Founder

-Devashish is the Founder & Director at Cresire.
-He took the lead role in directing the project.
-From client engagement till quality assessment, he was actively part of each phase of the project.
-“The Palm Jumeirah project was a perfect example of maintaining the cost-time-quality of a BIM project..
+“The Palm Jumeirah project was a perfect example of maintaining the cost-time-quality of a BIM project.
 This was quite a challenging task for such a big area.
-Kudos to our BIM team for delivering 25 level BIM models in Architectural, Structural and MEP discipline within 2 months.
-The client’s team was quite collaborative and was prompt with arranging meetings with us to discuss the project details.
-It was genuinely a great experience working on an international project like Palm Jumeirah where the latest digital technologies were implemented and used”word from project manager
+Kudos to our BIM team for delivering 25-level BIM models in Architectural, Structural, and MEP disciplines within 2 months.
+The client’s team was quite collaborative and was prompt in arranging meetings with us to discuss the project details.
+It was genuinely a great experience working on an international project like Palm Jumeirah where the latest digital technologies were implemented and used”

 Vishal